Axway/open-banking-docs/content/en/docs/deployment/installation/developer-portal.md

 ## Post Install steps

 1. Customizing the brand.
    If needed, you can easily brand the developer portal with your logo and brand colors.

-   Connect the the adminstrator UI and navigate to
+   Connect the the adminstrator UI and navigate to:

          `Extentions > Templates > Styles` Choose a Style profile, then click `Theme` tab, next click `Theme Magic` button top of screen.